 A vulnerable parent or other loved ones may also influence your decision.
 With the increased risk of transmission, self-isolation becomes the most effective means of prevention.

 Work and school closures have become common place in an attempt to minimize spread.
 One parent staying at home to look after the kids may not be a viable option.
 Your choice might be to pitch in and help out hoping this will be a short term fix.

 Tough economic times call for equally severe cost cutting measures for businesses.
 This could come in the form of lay-offs, salary freezes, reduced hours, or any other means to improve profitability.

 The trend of “doing more with less” can also result in workers being let go and their positions not being back-filled.

 Most of us do not embrace change very well, especially when it is forced upon us.
 For example, being told to work from home and participate in video meetings may meet with resistance.
 Not everyone will flourish in such an environment.

 Further, not everyone is tech savvy or even wants to be.
 Instead of doing what they feel comfortable with, they must learn new skills.

 In light of all that is happening around us, there is no clear-cut answer.
+It's one only you can answer.
 If you have properly prepared and want to start the next chapter of your life, do not allow fear and uncertainty hold you back.